 Visitors can also see breathtaking outdoor sculptures at the 265-acre Pyramid Hill Sculpture Park and Museum, with 80 breathtaking, monumental art pieces.
 Or, take a trip to historic Dayton Lane to see nearly 200 19th century homes featuring an abundance of different architectural styles.

 The Fitton Center for Creative Arts allows visitors to experience the artistic, musical, educational and social opportunities all around them.
-Hamilton Ohio is also home to the Hamilton-Fairfield Symphony Orchestra and the Greater Hamilton Civic Theatre.
+Hamilton is also home to the Hamilton-Fairfield Symphony Orchestra and the Greater Hamilton Civic Theatre.

 Experience a community bursting with historical and artistic traditions.
 Hamilton, Ohio will quickly become your go to place for an art fix.